The IRP RIDGE Center for National Food and Nutrition Assistance Research funded four outstanding proposals.

-Lawrence Katz will deliver IRP's 2014 Robert Lampman Memorial Lecture on Wednesday, April 23,
+Lawrence Katz delivered IRP's 2014 Robert Lampman Memorial Lecture on Wednesday, April 23,

 The latest issue of IRP's research brief examines the challenges of unstable employment among low-wage workers and explores public policy options that might help.